michalweclawik/punky-API/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

-Clone repo to youre local machine with :
+Clone repo to your local machine with :

 ```
 git clone
 ```

-Open repo in youre code edditor then install node modules by typing in yours terminal following command :
+Open repo in your code edditor then install node modules by typing in yours terminal following command :

 ```
 npm install